 AUDITORS

 The auditors, Messrs.
-Morison Anuard appointment. ul Azizan Chew, ha ve expressed the eir willingness to accept re

-Signed on behalf of the Board of Direct ors in accordance w ith a resolution of f the Directors.

-LEE CHOON HEE - MICHAEL L IM HEE KIANG
+Morison Anuarul Azizan Chew, have exp pressed their willingness to accept re-appointment Signed on behalf of the Board of Directors in accordance with a a resolution of the Directors.
+LEE CHOON HEE MICHAEL LIM HEE KIANG

-KUALA LUMPUR